-The Rhythms of Life enrich the music of Every Day, if we let them
+The Rhythms of Life Enrich the Music of Every Day, if We Let Them

 The rhythms of our thoughts and feelings reflect the rhythms of life.
 How can they do otherwise?
 Go large and think about the cosmos, come in and think about lunch.
 Breathe in, breathe out.
 If you dance with it, it doesn’t feel scattered or weird and you don’t get torn.

 It feels delicious to tune into the movement of the new season – notice bright green buds emerging, babies being born, and the days getting longer.
 The northern half of our planet points toward the sun and we get more energy to get work done.
 Being aware of these cycles helps us appreciate the phase we’re in now – because it will pass.
 My friend Harriet Witt has created lovely, mind-expanding signposts of our global cycles.
-You can write to her to get a weekly reminder about Where we Our in Our Journey Around the Sun. email@example.com.
+You can write to her to get a weekly reminder about Where we Our in Our Journey Around the Sun. [email protected].

 If you look at it from far enough out, the first part of our life is generally expansion: growing bigger, learning new things, accumulating knowledge and possessions.
 Expand.
 Then at some point, we begin to contract.
 Breathe out.
 We need fewer things, loose function, eat less.
 Contraction balances the cycle.
 As I tell my clients, you can’t just breathe in.
 You have to squeeze out the old, used breath each time to make room for new, oxygenated air.
 Ultimately, our life ends with the final exhale.
 Contract.